Home-stored product entomology: Drugstore beetle (Stegobium paniceum)

 This beetle is related to the commonly known cigarette beetle.
 Adult drugstore beetles are cylindrical with lengths ranging from 2.25 to 3.5 mm.
 They are a reddish-brown color and have elytra, sclerotized (hardened) wings that fold back over the abdomen and hinge upwards, allowing the hind wings to come out to fly.
 Females are capable of laying up to 75 eggs during a 13- to 65-day period.
 After the eggs are laid, they hatch into a larval period that can range anywhere from four to 20 weeks.
 After the larval period, drugstore beetle larvae move out of the substrate to build a cocoon and pupate.
 The pupation period takes a total of 12–18 days.
-The entire life cycle of the drugstore beetle lasts approximately two months, but can be as long as seven months.
+The entire life cycle of the drugstore beetle lasts approximately two months but can be as long as seven months.
 These stored product pests will infest almost anything readily available.
-Food products prone to infestation include: flours, dry mixes, breads, cookies and other spices.
-Nonfood material includes: wool, hair, leather and museum specimens.
+Food products prone to infestation include flour, dry mixes, breads, cookies, and other spices.
+Nonfood materials include wool, hair, leather, and museum specimens.
 This specific type of beetle has symbiotic yeasts that produce B vitamins, which allow the beetle to survive even when consuming foods of low nutritional value.
 They are found in areas that have a warmer climate, yet are less plentiful in the tropics than the cigarette beetle.

 Sawtoothed grain beetle (Oryzaephilus surinamensis)

 The sawtoothed grain beetle is closely related to the merchant grain beetle, and is commonly found in kitchen cabinets feeding on items such as cereal, breakfast foods, dried fruits, macaroni, crackers, etc. They are the most common grain and stored product pest in the United States.
 They are very active and tend to crawl rapidly while searching for food.
 They are small insects, reaching a length of about 1/8 of an inch.
 Their name originates from their distinguishable, sawtooth-like projections found on each side of the thorax.
 The body of the beetle is flat and slender in shape, and brown in color.
 The size and shape of the mandibles allow the beetles to easily break through well-sealed packaged foods.
 An adult female can lay between 45 and 250 eggs that usually hatch within three to 17 days.
 The larvae have a caterpillar-like appearance, with a yellowish coloration to the body and a brown head.
-The larval period can last as long as 10 weeks, but can be as short as two weeks.
+The larval period can last as long as 10 weeks but can be as short as two weeks.
 Following the larval instars is the pupal period, which can last one to three weeks.
 The pupal stage is characterized by the unique process by which these beetles stick together pieces of food material to form protective coverings around their bodies.
 A fully mature adult beetle, under optimal conditions, can live a maximum of four years, a long lifespan for an arthropod.